 DURING YOUR JOURNEY

 Announcements are made at stations to update customers during disruptions.
-Information screens are also updated with the latest travel information and you can use Help Points provided at stations to request more information.
-Severe disruption will also be communicated in the form of banners across the top of rail websites such as nationalrail.co.uk and our website.
+Customer Information Screens are also updated with the latest travel information and you can use Help Points provided at stations to request more information.
+Severe disruption will also be communicated in the form of banners across the top of rail websites such as our website and www.nationalrail.co.uk .

 If disruption occurs before the train has left the station, we normally offer the next available service if appropriate, (regardless of the operator) and the station team will help you to rearrange your booked assistance.